brothersincode/virastar/README.md

 * `fix_arabic_numbers`, (_default_: `true`)
-	- replace Arabic numbers with their Persian equivalent
+	- replaces arabic numbers with their persian equivalent

 * `fix_english_numbers`, (_default_: `true`)
-	- replace English numbers with their Persian equivalent
+	- replaces english numbers with their persian equivalent
-	- should not replace English numbers in English phrases

 * `fix_numeral_symbols`, (_default_: `true`)
 	- replaces english percent signs (U+066A)
 	- replaces dots between numbers into decimal separator (U+066B)
 	- replaces commas between numbers into thousands separator (U+066C)

 * `fix_misc_non_persian_chars`, (_default_: `true`)
-	- replace Arabic kaf with its Persian equivalent
+	- replaces arabic normal/swash kaf with its persian equivalent
-	- replace Arabic/Urdu/Pushtu/Uyghur Yeh with its Persian equivalent
+	- replaces arabic/urdu/pushtu/uyghur yeh with its persian equivalent
-	- replace Kurdish He with its Persian equivalent
+	- replaces kurdish he with its persian equivalent

 * `fix_punctuations`, (_default_: `true`)
-	- replace `%`, `,`, `;` with its Persian equivalent
+	- replaces `,`, `;` with its persian equivalent

 * `fix_question_mark`, (_default_: `true`)
-	- replace question marks with its Persian equivalent
+	- replaces question marks with its persian equivalent

 * `fix_perfix_spacing`, (_default_: `true`)
-	- put zwnj between word and prefix:
+	- puts zwnj between the word and the prefix:
 		- `mi*`, `nemi*`, `bi*`

 * `fix_suffix_spacing`, (_default_: `true`)
-	- put zwnj between word and suffix:
+	- puts zwnj between the word and the suffix:
 		- `*ha`, `*haye`
 		- `*am`, `*at`, `*ash`, `*ei`, `*eid`, `*eem`, `*and`, `*man`, `*tan`, `*shan`
 		- `*tar`, `*tari`, `*tarin`
 		- `*hayee`, `*hayam`, `*hayat`, `*hayash`, `*hayetan`, `*hayeman`, `*hayeshan`

+* `fix_suffix_misc`, (_default_: `true`)
+	- replaces `ه` followed by `ئ` or `ی`, and then by `ی`, with `ه‌ای`

 * `fix_spacing_for_braces_and_quotes`, (_default_: `true`)
 	- removes inside spaces and more than one outside for `()`, `[]`, `{}`, `“”` and `«»`